This also applies to cable, chain, and webbing.

 The "Safety Factor" is the ratio between the gear's breaking strength and the maximum load applied to the gear (e.g., 5:1).

 Other options to run Windows software on a Mac include VMWare Fusion and Boot Camp.
-We have heard that vRigger will run on a Mac using the free PlayOnMac software, but we have unsuccessful in our attempts to run vRigger version 12.0 on PlayOnMac.
+We have heard that vRigger will run on a Mac using the free PlayOnMac software, but we have been unsuccessful in our attempts to run vRigger version 13.0 on PlayOnMac.
 Please contact us if you are running vRigger using PlayOnMac.

 Parallels allows you to run Windows on your Mac.
-It's a bit complicated to setup, but it is very cool to be able to run Windows software on your Apple computer.
+It's a bit complicated to set up, but it is very cool to be able to run Windows software on your Apple computer.

 Purchase Parallels from Parallels.com.
 This is the software that lets your Mac computer run both the Windows and Macintosh operating systems (there are other programs that do this, too).
 If you need help with the Parallels software, please visit their Parallels support page.